bodo-ai/PyDough/documentation/metadata.md

 A function of this type is intended to map to a window function in the SQL dialect of the database being used in a 1:1 manner.
 E.g. if `FOO` in PyDough is an alias for `BAR` in SQL, then `FOO(x, ...)` becomes `BAR(x) OVER (...)`.
 The `OVER` clause of the window function in SQL is handled by the standard optional keyword arguments to window functions in PyDough (`by`, `per`, `cumulative`, `frame`).
 Functions of this type have a type string of "sql window alias" and have the following additional key-value pairs in their metadata JSON object:

-- `sql function` (required): a string indicating the name of the window function in the SQL dialect that calls to this function should correspond to.
+- `sql function` (required): a string indicating the name of the window function in the SQL dialect that this function corresponds to.
 - `requires order` (optional): a boolean indicating whether the function requires a `by` clause.
 The default value is `false` (indicating it does not require a `by` clause).
 - `requires order` (optional): a boolean indicating whether the function allows window frames, either via `cumulative=True` or by providing `frame=...`.
 The default value is `false` (indicating it does not allow window frames).